Mastering WordPress Development: A Comprehensive Guide

-The path to becoming a skilled developer is long and practically endless.
-New frameworks and web technologies keep developers on their toes, pushing to learn more every year.
-WordPress is quite possibly the most popular PHP CMS ever made and it powers almost 20% of all self-hosted websites.
+The journey to becoming a skilled developer is challenging and continuous.
+New frameworks and web technologies constantly push developers to learn more each year.
+WordPress is one of the most popular PHP CMS platforms and powers almost 20% of all self-hosted websites.

-If you’re into PHP development, this is a system worth learning and mastering.
+If you’re into PHP development, WordPress is a system worth learning and mastering.
 But how do you go about doing so?

-In this post, I’ll outline the most important areas of WordPress that every developer should understand.
-It may help to create your own structured WordPress learning curriculum where you study specific areas for a couple weeks or months at a time.
-This will help maintain your focus and keep you moving through WordPress at a breakneck pace.
+In this post, I’ll outline key areas of WordPress that every developer should understand.
+You may consider creating your own structured WordPress learning curriculum, where you focus on specific areas for a few weeks or months at a time.
+This will help you maintain focus and progress through WordPress at a steady pace.

 Modern WordPress Theming

-If you’re brand new to WordPress then it’s worth first learning about the dashboard before getting into the nitty-gritty.
+If you’re new to WordPress, it’s worth learning about the dashboard before diving into the nitty-gritty.

-However, I’m assuming anyone reading this already understands the fundamental pieces of using WordPress and really just wants to understand how to write code to build on top of the WordPress platform.
+But I’m assuming you already know the basics and want to understand how to build on top of the WordPress platform with code.

-That said, I believe theming is the best place to start.
-Yes, plugins are great, and custom functions are extremely useful.
-But theming is a requirement for every WordPress site.
-Whether you’re coding a new theme from scratch or customizing an existing one, you really want to be comfortable with WordPress’ theming system.
+Theming is the best place to start.
+Plugins are great, and custom functions are useful, but theming is essential for every WordPress site.
+Whether creating a new theme from scratch or customizing an existing one, you should be comfortable with WordPress’s theming system.

 The only required files for a theme are the style.css stylesheet and the main index.php.
-WordPress theming works by conditional files so if you don’t have a homepage.php for the homepage, WordPress defaults to index.php instead.
-Similarly if your theme doesn’t have author.php for the author archive page you can just use archive.php instead.
+WordPress theming uses conditional files, so if there isn’t a homepage.php, WordPress defaults to index.php.
+Similarly, if there’s no author.php for the author archive page, WordPress uses archive.php instead.

-WordPress theming is smart and easy to pickup once you learn the hierarchy.
-Here’s a list of the minimum bare-bones files that I believe should be in every WordPress theme:
+WordPress theming is straightforward once you learn the hierarchy.
+Here are the minimum bare-bones files that every WordPress theme should include:

 • style.css – the theme’s official stylesheet with theme info

-• index.php – ultimately the fallback page for anything without a unique theme file
+• index.php – fallback page for anything without a unique theme file

-• home.php – your blog’s homepage whether static or archive content
+• home.php – your blog’s homepage, static or archive content

 • single.php – a single post/article layout